efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/fsl/index.md

    urlFix=False)
 }}

 The generator tab shown above contains a list of event generators that can be selected for event generation.
-The options provided are
+The options provided are:

 - Particle Gun
 - Pythia